jimsnab/go-lane/README.md

 }
 ```

+The test lane includes a special option, `EnableSingleLineStackTrace()`, which logs the entire stack
+trace as a single test event.
+This creates a more predictable test event list compared to traditional
+stack traces, where each caller is logged as a separate event.

 # Panic Handler

-Fatal messages result in a panic.
-The panic handler can be replaced by test code to
+Fatal messages trigger a panic.
+In test code, the panic handler can be replaced to verify that a
-verify a fatal condition is reached within a test.
+fatal condition is reached during the test.

-An ordinary unrecovered panic won't allow other go routines to continue, because,
+An ordinary unrecovered panic will prevent other goroutines from continuing, as the process
-obviously, the process normally terminates on a panic.
-A test must ensure all go
+typically terminates on a panic.
+A test must ensure that all goroutines started by the test are
-routines started by the test are stopped by its replacement panic handler.
+stopped by the replacement panic handler.

-At minimum, the test's replacement panic handler must not let the panicking go
+At a minimum, the test's replacement panic handler must prevent the panicking goroutine from
-routine continue execution (it should call `runtime.Goexit()`).
+continuing execution (it should call `runtime.Goexit()`).

 # OptionalContext